open-mmlab/labelbee-client/docs/README.md

 # Getting Started

 ## Concept
-- Project：A annotation Task，divided into `Single Step` and `Multiple Step`
+- Project： Create an Annotation Task, divided into two modules: `Single Step` and `Multiple Steps`
-- Single Step：The first choice for simple annotation task
+- Single Step： The first choice for creating a simple annotation task
-- Multiple Step：Support multiple tools with annotation, step separation annotation can be more focused on annotation the scene
+- Multiple Step： Support multiple annotations tools, customize annotation steps and focus more on specific scene annotation

-## A、Project creation
+## A、Project Creation

-### 1. Open it
+### 1. Open the application
 <img src="./assets/projectPlatform.png">

-### 2. Create Project
+### 2. Create A Project

-Select `one step` to create a basic annotation task
+Click `New Project` on the top right, and select the `one step` to create a simple annotation task

 <div  align="center">
 <img src="./assets/project-step.png">